 Choose a contract management solution that offers a single, secure, central repository.
 It will help your team save a lot of time if they can easily find the contracts and supporting documents they need at a moment’s notice.
 Be certain the CLM you select offers dashboards with easy viewing of the contracts under your purview for an even faster search and reference capability.

-2. Contract Renewal & Expiration Alerts
+2. Contract Renewal and Expiration Alerts

 When managing the lifecycle of a contract, it’s important that you are able to set up automatic reminders and leave a clear audit trail to help manage risk and avoid unwanted fines or renewal surprises.
 Consider choosing a solution that will work with your Active Directory or employee database to allow role-based access.
 This will allow you to set and control permissions based on a person’s role within your company, rather than their name or employee ID number.
 Using Active Directory, for example, will enable your organization to nimbly shift control over various contracts to different employees based on their roles.